bacchus-ng/bacchus/README.md

 Please donate ! https://www.patreon.com/openbacchus

-We need to some servers for a better development and testing environment.
+We need more resources for a better development and testing environment.

 Thank you !